git-pull/website/mentoring/faq.rst

   working at Trader Joe's with $16k down the drain.

   Don't fall for these mills. **Don't become a programmer out of desperation**.
-  Bootcamps take advantage of your fear by creating a false illusion their flimsy accredition matters.
+  Bootcamps take advantage of your naivete through creating an illusion their flimsy accredition matters.
 Nobody cares.
 Do it because you have a vision you want to realize.

-  My approach wins by killing three birds with one stone: Superior teacher, superior developer, and I don't feed into systems that take advantage of people who don't know better.
+  My approach kills three birds with one stone: Superior teacher, superior developer, and I don't feed into systems that take advantage of people who don't know better.